sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 1. select our VPC from our region and I'll click the Create VPC button in the AWS console
 2. use YAML file create at AWS CLI

+## Automating with CloudFormation

+duplicate with before we learn about create a user in IAM.

+习题：

+You are likely to need AWS Credentials (API Keys) in order to write code using the AWS SDK and to use the AWS Command Line Interface (CLI).
+Where do you suggest we store those credentials

+On my work computer

+Surprisingly, this is the best choice here!
+The problem with S3 and EC2 is that in order to access those, you'll need credentials in the first place.

+## Verifying in console

+like in run CloudFormation ,use user use aws cloudformation create-stack to create a stack in CLI